libyui/ci-libyui-container/README.md

 ## Triggering a Rebuild Manually

-If for some reason the automatic rebuild do not work or it failed you can trigger the rebuild in the OBS just like for the other regular packages.
+If for some reason the automatic rebuild does not work or it failed you can trigger the rebuild in the OBS just like for the other regular packages.